About Us | Programs | Peace Book | Peace Exhibit | Peace Quilt | Feedback | Contact | Q&A Board | Storytelling Room

 Peace Story Quilt in the Grossman Gallery at The School of the Museum of Fine Arts, Boston

-The Peace Book has also been adapted to visual format to capture the attention of young audiences and set a tone for empowering cross-cultural dialogues.
-The Peace Video was produced in collaboration with media artist, Rafaela Capellan, Director of Areyto Productions.
-The soaring youth anthem, Can You Hear, featured on the audio-track was composed by Jim Papoulis of Sounds of A Better World, and was performed by The Young People's Chorus of New York City.
+The Peace Book was also adapted to visual format to capture the attention of young audiences.
+The Peace Video was produced by Rafaela Capellan, Director of Areyto Productions.
+The soaring anthem, Can You Hear, featured on the audio-track performed by The Young People's Chorus of New York City was composed by Jim Papoulis of Sounds of A Better World.

-IRC's PeaceMaking Initiative employs young New Yorkers' shared public history in its arts-driven educational programs to promote cross-cultural knowledge, mutual understanding, and inter-community exchange.
-The InterRelations Collaborative's peace-building programs are designed to carve out creative space where diverse student populations can come together, interact, and discover the common ground that they share.
+The InterRelations Collaborative's intergroup relations-building programs are designed to carve out creative space where ethnically diverse student populations can come together, interact and discover the common ground that they share.

 Peace Quilt at Godwin-Ternbach Museum at Queens College, City University of New York